fredrikcarno/flyerpic-frontend/readme.md

 ## Data

-miniLychee uses Lychee to receive its data.
-In order to work seamlessly together, miniLychee requires various information to be stored in the data of albums and photos in Lychee.
+The Frontend uses Lychee to receive its data.
+In order to work seamlessly together, the Frontend requires various information to be stored in the data of albums and photos in Lychee.

 | Place | Description |
 |:-----------|:------------|